Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 Paul kept us at an easy pace with his steady reminders — poley poley (slowly, slowly) and maje maje (drink water).
 The hike wasn’t punishing, but it was steady, with about 600 meters of elevation gain.

-That evening gave me my first real taste of camp life.
-Before dinner one of the porters brought around a basin of warm water and a cloth so we could wash our hands and face — a small gesture that felt surprisingly comforting.
+That evening was my first real taste of camp life.
+Before dinner, a porter made the rounds with a basin of warm water and a cloth so we could wash up—and it felt like a luxury.

 Facilities, though, were as basic as it gets: an outhouse with a long drop, just a square hole in the wooden floor.
 It creeped me out, and I couldn’t bring myself to use it.
 Instead, I picked a spot out in nature, which honestly felt cleaner and easier.